wytsem/Eetlijst-Indicator/README.md

 Victor Brutskiy's [ESPlorer](https://github.com/4refr0nt/ESPlorer) is written in Java, is open source and runs on most platforms such as Linux, Windows, Mac OS, etc.

-With the Esplorer you can upload the lua, html, txt, and css files on your ESP8266.
-Don't forget the fileloc.txt, this is the file where your eetlijst crendentials are stored.
+With the Esplorer you can upload the lua, html, and css files on your ESP8266.

 # Use of the Eetlijst indicator